MicrosoftDocs/windows-dev-docs/landing/arm-docs/arm64ec-build.md

 ## MSBuild Projects

 1. With the tools and SDK installed, create a new C++ project or open an existing one.
+# Delete, "With the tools and SDK installed," You already specified in the prerequisites that the tools and SDK
+# are required.
+The phrase is redundant.

     > [!NOTE]
     > If your project is using a pre-Windows 11 SDK or a version of MSVC older than VS 17.3, you'll need to retarget the solution to use the latest version of each.